saint0x/symphony-sdk/docs/RUNTIME.md

 2.  **System Prompt Generation**:
     - `SystemPromptService.generateSystemPrompt(agentConfig, agentHasTools)` is called.
 This service constructs a base system prompt.
 If `agentHasTools` is true, it typically includes descriptions of the available tools, their input schemas, and general instructions for how the agent should consider using them.
-    - If `agentConfig.systemPrompt` is provided, it might be used as a base or override.
+    - If `agentConfig.systemPrompt` is provided, it's used as a base or override.
-    - If `agentConfig.directives` are present, they are appended to the generated system prompt.
+    - If `agentConfig.directives` are present, they are appended to the system-generated system prompt.

 3.  **JSON Mode Enforcement (if `agentHasTools` is true)**:
     - The `AgentExecutor` appends its standardized, verbose JSON structural requirements (the "ALL CAPS" instructions) to the system prompt.
 This addendum explicitly tells the LLM: